 Mexico serves its own Tequila in many different interesting ways.
 Though mostly served as a shot, many times you will find the shot is mixed with a dash of lemon or even tomato juice with chilli and salt on the edges of the shot glass!

 Just 2 hours from CDMX is this sleepy little town known as Puebla.
-I fell in love with this colourful town.
-Particularly the ruins of the underground pyramid is something that you would not want to miss.
-Also the site of El Parian, a stunning artisanal market is a memory I still carry with me.
+I fell in love with this colorful town.
+Particularly the ruins of the underground pyramid are something that you would not want to miss.
+Also, the site of El Parian, a stunning artisanal market is a memory I still carry with me.
 You can end your day with the typically made Mole or Mole Poblano, a very popular dish from Puebla.

 Mexico is a paradise for food lovers.
 Yes!
 For turned vegetarians like me as well!